-Aster DM Healthcare Appoints Jacob Jacob As Group Chief Human Resources Officer For GCC
+Aster DM Healthcare Appoints Jacob Jacob as Group Chief Human Resources Officer for GCC

-(MENAFN- Mid-East Info) Aster DM Healthcare – a leading integrated healthcare provider, has announced the appointment of Mr. Jacob Jacob as the Group Chief Human Resources Officer.
-This strategic appointment aligns with the organization's commitment to enhancing its people excellence strategy, fostering a high-performance culture, and creating a rewarding employee experience.
+(MENAFN- Aster DM Healthcare) Dubai, UAE – 16th December 2024: Aster DM Healthcare – a leading integrated healthcare provider, has announced the appointment of Mr. Jacob Jacob as the Group Chief Human Resources Officer.
+This strategic appointment aligns with the organization’s commitment to enhancing its people excellence strategy, fostering a high-performance culture, and creating a rewarding employee experience.

 With nearly three decades of experience in human resources, Jacob brings extensive expertise from his leadership roles across various industries, including healthcare, real estate, aviation and retail.
 He has led HR teams at prominent organizations such as Apollo Hospitals, Columbia Asia, and Malabar Group.
 He also brings extensive regional experience having worked previously with Emirates in UAE for 5 years, and also across the region in his capacity with Apollo and Malabar.
 During his tenure at Apollo Hospitals, Gallup recognized his HR leadership, placing the organization among the top 30 worldwide.
 Jacob is also a recipient of prestigious awards, including the Asia HRD Award and the HR Leadership Award.